-17 The Kelley Land - Transport Connections and Stream Crossing
+The Kelley Land - Transport Connections and Stream Crossing

-- 18 Mr Wilson recommends and Mr Kelley agrees that the Leech block and all of the Kelley block be rezoned MRZ as per Mr Wilson's42A Summary Table of Recommended Residential Rezonings, and that whether the roading network shown in Figure 41 at paragraph 606 in Officer Report A is necessary for the development of this land, is a transport and planning/development matter.
-Both agree that it is appropriate to refer to technical transport expertise in this regard. - 19 Mr Collins has outlined that the land located north of the Cam/Ruataniwha River can be suitably accessed from Rangiora / Woodend Road, and that a vehicle connection across the Cam / Ruataniwha River to Bellgrove urban environment.

-South is not necessary for achieving the transport connections required.
-On this basis, Ms Ruske-Anderson considers a vehicle crossing of the Cam/Ruataniwha River does not need to be included within the SER-ODP to result in a well-functioning
+- 22 Both experts agree that should the recommendation to rezone the Leech block and part of the Kelley block MRZ as per Paragraph 604 of the Officer Report be adopted, that whether the roading network shown in Figure 41 at paragraph 606 in Officer Report A is necessary for the development of this land, is a transport matter.
+Both agree that it is appropriate to refer to technical transport expertise in this regard. - 23 Mr Collins has outlined that the land located north of the Cam/Ruataniwha River can be suitably accessed from Rangiora / Woodend Road, and that a vehicle connection across the Cam / Ruataniwha River to Bellgrove South is not necessary for achieving the transport connections required5.
+On this basis, Ms Ruske-Anderson considers a vehicle crossing of the Cam/Ruataniwha River does not need to be included within the SER-ODP to result in a well-functioning urban environment. - 24 Mr Wilson notes that the original inclusion of a road bridge over the Cam was a design recommendation, rather than a transport matter.
+He does not consider a road bridge is now necessary, with the Kelley land, if it is to be rezoned, being accessible from Rangiora-Woodend Road.
+He also notes the evidence of Mr McGowan that a pedestrian bridge would be sufficient, again assuming that development occurs on the Kelley land.